 qyao[at]utexas[dot]edu

-I am a first year Ph.D. student in the UT Austin Computational Linguistics group, advised by Professor Kyle Mahowald.
-My research interests are in understanding how language models acquire and perceive cognitively-interesting linguistic phenomena, and what they reveal about how humans process language.
-I am funded by the Harrington Fellowship.
+I am a second year Ph.D. student in the UT Austin Computational Linguistics group, advised by Professor Kyle Mahowald.
+I am interested in how language models learn and exhibit complex linguistic and cognitive behaviors.
+My studies are funded by the Harrington Fellowship.

-Before UT, I completed a B.S. in Mathematics from the University of California, Santa Barbara in the College of Creative Studies.
-Beginning in my second year, I worked on applying compressed sensing theory to graph signal processing with Professor Sui Tang.
-I also completed a senior thesis with Professor Simon Todd on extracting and analyzing BERT’s preferences for English dative and genitive alternations, which received the top senior paper award at UCSB Linguistics.
+Before coming to UT, I completed a B.S. in Mathematics at the University of California, Santa Barbara in the College of Creative Studies.
+There, I worked with Professor Sui Tang on applying compressed sensing theory to graph signal processing.
+I also completed a senior thesis with Professor Simon Todd on extracting and analyzing BERT’s preferences for English dative and genitive alternations.
+This work received the top senior paper award in linguistics at UCSB.

 B.S.
 Mathematics, University of California, Santa Barbara, 2020 - 2024